The Arithmetic Mean – Definition, Formulas & Examples

 Definition: Arithmetic nasty

-The term “arithmetic nasty” refers to a value determined by dividing the total number of values in a set by the sum of its members.
-Knowing the distinctions between mediannasty, and mode is a prerequisite to understanding arithmetic nasty.
+The term “arithmetic nasty” refers to a value determined by dividing the sum of its members by the total number of values in a set.
+It is also known as the nasty or average and a fundamental measure of central tendency.

 Utilise the final format revision for a flawless end product